 The dogs at Pawsitivity always need food, beds, and medicine.
 Often these rescue dogs come to us in pretty poor condition, and they need a lot of rehabilitation even before we can start the evaluation process.
 With your help, we can rescue more dogs, and train more to help children and adults with disabilities.
 We burn through so many supplies so your help is desperately needed.
-Help a dog today by clicking on any of these wish-list items (which will buy them through the Amazon link), and they'll be shipped directly to Pawsitivity!
-More wish-list items are here.
+Help a dog today by clicking on any of these wish-list items (which will bring you to the Amazon link), and the items will be shipped directly to Pawsitivity!

 We only give the service dogs-in-training grain-free dog food, which helps prevent allergies and gives the dogs the high-quality protein they need to get strong and stay healthy.
 There are many good brands, but we stick with Orijen because it the very top-of-the line, can be delivered straight to our door, and so you can click on the above link and send a bag directly to us!